Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Setup for proving thermal temporal bounds

 In Eq. (\ref{eq:AB}), $\rho_{\Lambda}$ is a general density matrix, and $A$ and $B$ are arbitrary operators with $\Delta A \equiv A - {\sf Tr} (\rho_{\Lambda} A)$ and with a similar definition for $\Delta B$.
 We may prove this inequality by, e.g., extending the Araki-Lieb purification (or thermofield double) construct \cite{lieb-pure,das} to replace density matrix averages by those in pure states.
 In Appendix \ref{sec:thermofield}, we expand on this procedure in more detail (see also \cite{bound}).
-For the derivation of the temporal bounds, we will choose $A$ to be $\tilde{H}_i^{H}$ and $B$ to be $Q_{i}^{H}$ so as to obtain a simple extension of the standard energy-time uncertainty relations, i.e.,
+As we emphasized above, our focus in the current work will be on thermal density matrices $\rho_{\Lambda}$ associated with open systems.
+For the derivation of the temporal bounds, we will choose $A$ to be $\tilde{H}_i^{H}$ and $B$ to be $Q_{i}^{H}$ so as to obtain a simple extension of the standard energy-time uncertainty relations to general local observables in such open many body systems, i.e.,

 For specificity, we will, in this work, examine systems with a fixed particle number.
-By working with other ensembles, many of our results can derived with no change whatsoever to open systems in which not only is energy exchanged with the environment but also the particle number, the volume, etc., may fluctuate.
+By working with other ensembles, our results can extended to other open systems in which not only is energy exchanged with the environment but also the particle number, the volume, etc., may fluctuate as well.

-In what follows, we will often employ $\langle\cdot\rangle$ to denote averages computed with $\rho_{\Lambda}$.
-These averages will denote the physically measured expectation values.
-For similar reasons, all standard deviations $\sigma$ of general operators denote those computed with $\rho_{\Lambda}$.
+Lastly, in what follows, we will often employ $\langle\cdot\rangle$ to denote averages computed with $\rho_{\Lambda}$.
+These averages correspond to the physically measured expectation values.
+For similar reasons, all standard deviations $\sigma_Q$ of general operators $Q$ denote those computed with $\rho_{\Lambda}$.